vsouza/awesome-ios/README.md

 *Library and tools to help you build unparalleled augmented reality experiences*

+- [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit) - High-level framework for using $5 Google Cardboard to replicate
+ Microsoft Hololens.
 - [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) - Combines the high accuracy of AR with the scale of GPS data.
+- [ARKit Emperor](https://github.com/kboy-silvergym/ARKit-Emperor) - The Emperor give you the most practical ARKit samples ever.
-- [Virtual Objects](https://github.com/ignacio-chiazzo/ARKit) - Placing Virtual Objects in Augmented Reality.
+- [ARKit Virtual Objects](https://github.com/ignacio-chiazzo/ARKit) - Placing Virtual Objects in Augmented Reality.
 - [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Record and capture ARKit videos, photos, Live Photos, and GIFs.
-- [ARKitEnvironmentMapper](https://github.com/svhawks/ARKitEnvironmentMapper) - A library that allows you to generate and update environment maps in real-time using the camera feed and ARKit's tracking capabilities.
+- [Placenote](https://github.com/Placenote/PlacenoteSDK-iOS) - A library that makes ARKit sessions persistent to a location using advanced computer vision.
 - [SmileToUnlock](https://github.com/rsrbk/SmileToUnlock) - This library uses ARKit Face Tracking in order to catch a user's smile.
-- [Placenote](https://github.com/Placenote/PlacenoteSDK-iOS) - A library that makes ARKit sessions persistent to a location using advanced computer vision.
-- [Poly](https://github.com/piemonte/Poly) - Unofficial Google Poly SDK – search and display 3D models.
-- [ARKit Emperor](https://github.com/kboy-silvergym/ARKit-Emperor) - The Emperor give you the most practical ARKit samples ever.
-- [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit) - High-level framework for using $5 Google Cardboard to replicate Microsoft Hololens.

 **[back to top](#contents)**